samthebest/dump/sams-scala-tutorial/fp-4-newcomers.md

  - Detailed logic is robust, terse and easy to maintain
  - Hooks into other JVM tech
  - Makes reasoning about multi-threaded applications easy
+ - Moore's law has run out, if our applications need to be fast, we need to use multiple CPUs